dwiegreffe/mdsrv-web/tutorial.md

     </figure>
 </center>

-- using one of the common public servers (like PDB)
+- using one of the common public servers (like PDB)<br>
-    1. Open the Home panel on the left-hand side.
+    1. Open the Home panel on the left-hand side.<br>
-    2. Open the Open Remote Structure menu in the Home panel.
+    2. Open the Open Remote Structure menu in the Home panel.<br>
-    3. Select the server you want to download the structure or trajectory from as the Source.
+    3. Select the server you want to download the structure or trajectory from as the Source.<br>
-    4. Enter the ID of the structure or trajectory you want to import from the selected server.
+    4. Enter the ID of the structure or trajectory you want to import from the selected server.<br>
     5. Select Apply.

 <center>